Mealybugs are gross. And they ruin everything. I hate them.

 You found one?
 It’s ok, silent scream and take a deep breath.
 Before you grab the flamethrower, there is a non-toxic way to destroy them.
 I’m not a fan of using chemicals since I have two cats who have an urge smell everything.
 So, I’ve been using a natural approach that seems to work every time these devil bugs pop up – the key is diligence.

 First, go grab some isopropyl / rubbing alcohol, rubber gloves, and some q-tips.
-Soak one end of the q-tip in the alcohol and dab on the mealy parts of the plant.
+For larger infestations you’ll need to do a 1:1: ratio of alcohol to water in a spray bottle (so like 1 cup water to 1 cup alcohol).
+Spray the plant liberally and as needed until bugs are gone.
+Usually this works great but isn’t enough – so I soak one end of the q-tip in the alcohol and dab on the mealy parts of the plant.
 This works really well if you only see one or two floating around.
-I’m never lucky to see a couple, so I go a step further.
-I literally douse the stems in alcohol and wipe the bugs off with a cotton swab if you have mealy party.
+I’m never lucky to see a couple, so I go the spray bottle route.
+Sometimes I literally douse the stems in alcohol and wipe the bugs off with a cotton swab if there’s a mealy party.

 Still have an issue?
 Time to bring out the big guns: Insecticide.
 They’re not typically pet safe, so I suggest only using it if you can keep the infected plant outside during recovery.
 Many, if not all, insecticides are somewhat toxic to pets, so be aware.
-If your pet even has a I have a bottle of Bonide Bon-Neem spray that’s lasted a few years and I use it for indoor or outdoor plant emergencies.
+I have a bottle of Bonide Bon-Neem spray that’s lasted a few years and I use it for indoor or outdoor plant emergencies.
 Always follow directions on any insecticide.
 Every company is a bit different and toxicity can vary for humans and animals.

 After owning plants for a number of years now I’ve only “lost” one plant to mealybugs, a jade.
 A couple years ago during my Sunday plant inspection I noticed white stuff under a leaf.
 It looked kind of like a spiderweb but finer and fuzzier.
 I chose to monitor it for a few weeks and soon noticed bulbous white blobs with tiny legs perched on the stem.
 A mix of winter dryness and the infestation eventually made Jade distraught.
 Leaves fell off one by one and she looked sickly.
 She’s still kickin’ – I actually didn’t lose her.
 Instead I planted each of those leaves and they actually became new jades!
 That was literally the only good thing to come out of the mealybug horror.